View Flexibility

 },

-Giraffe views can move freely around the DOM using the function attachTo
+Giraffe views can move freely around the DOM using the function attachTo,

 which automatically sets up parent-child relationships between views. attachTo

-option, which is a jQuery insertion method
+takes an optional method option, which is a jQuery insertion method

-is an inverted way to call
+'after', and 'html'.
+The function attachTo is an inverted way to call

-doesn't require a parent view - any
+attach, the difference being attachTo doesn't require a parent view - any

 DOM element, selector, or view will do.